flaxter/us2016/README.md

 # us2016
-Replication files for "WTF: the 2016 US Presidential Election"
+Replication files for "Understanding the 2016 US Presidential Election using ecological inference and distribution regression with census microdata"
+Questions: (Seth Flaxman)[flaxman@stats.ox.ac.uk]

+The main package you want to install first is (pummeler)[http://github.com/dougalsutherland/pummeler].
+The scripts here are to carry out analysis based on the data produced by pummeler.